logicalsteps/ether-dev/README.md

 Ether-Dev is a command line tool for Mac and Linux to host a 3 node ethereum blockchain with Parity

-It will take your current working directory as the base and does the following When you run it without any command line parameters,
+It will take your current working directory as the base and does the following when you run it without any command line parameters,

 1. If there are any existing blockchain data it will be deleted.
 2. Initializes a new chain using `dev.json` with 10 accounts with 100 ether each